vmware/terraform-provider-vra/website/docs/d/fabric_datastore_vsphere.html.markdown

 A storage profile data source supports the following arguments:

 ## Argument Reference
-* `filter` - Filter query string that is supported by vRA multi-cloud IaaS API.
+* `filter` - (Optional) Filter query string that is supported by vRA multi-cloud IaaS API.
 Only one of 'filter' or 'id' must be specified.

-* `id` - The id of the vSphere data source.
+* `id` - (Optional) ID of the vSphere data source.
 Only one of 'filter' or 'id' must be specified.

 ## Attribute Reference
 * `cloud_account_ids` - Set of ids of the cloud accounts this entity belongs to.